RamblingCookieMonster/PSDeploy/docs/Example-AppVeyorModule-Deployment.md

+AppVeyor allows you to publish NuGet packages which you can access via PowerShellGet and commands like `Install-Module`.
+The AppVeyorModuleDeployment simplifies publishing to this NuGet feed.

+This idea was borrowed from the PowerShell team's use of AppVeyor to distribute [development builds](https://github.com/PowerShell/DscResources#development-builds) for DSC resources.

 # Simple Example

-This example illustrates using the AppVeyorModule deployment to publish a module directly to AppVeyor.
+This example illustrates using the AppVeyorModule deployment to publish a module directly to AppVeyor, as a zip file and a NuGet package.

 Here's the deployment config, My.PSDeploy.ps1: